-Numerous LGBT fertility options can help you achieve your dreams of parenthood
+Numerous LGBTQ fertility options can help you achieve your dreams of parenthood

-The experienced fertility specialists at Nashville Fertility Center are proud to serve the LGBT community and offer numerous highly effective LGBT fertility options.
+The experienced fertility specialists at Nashville Fertility Center are proud to serve the LGBT community and offer numerous highly effective LGBTQ fertility options.

 Exciting advances in third party reproduction have made it possible for gay couples to have a biological child.
 This fertility option consists of three primary steps: